 2. Hike the Inca Trail

 If you’re fit enough, and you have the time, the Inca Trail is a truly unforgettable experience.
 It involves four days of fairly strenuous hiking at altitude (and three nights of camping) but the reward of knowing that you reached the ruins in the way the Incas intended makes this all worthwhile.
 Once you’ve explored the ruins at your leisure you’ll be taken by shuttle to the Inkaterra Machu Picchu Pueblo Hotel to savor your achievement in the lap of luxury.
-Click here for some excellent tips on preparing for the hike.

 3. Do the ‘Inca Trail Express’

 If you don’t feel up to the challenge of the whole Inca Trail, but you do want to reach Machu Picchu on foot, the Inca Trail Express offers the best of both worlds as you get to do the last two days (one night) of the Inca Trail proper, before arriving at the ruins and sleeping off the experience in a hotel bed.

 If you plan to take the train to Aguas Calientes you can visit Machu Picchu at any time of the year.
 If you’re hoping to trek – either the Inca Trail or the Inca Trail Express – it’s best to avoid the rainiest months of February and March.